 Mission And Vision Statements: Frames And Matboard

-We have a variety of exciting frame styles and matboard color options to compliment any office!
+We have a variety of exciting frame styles and matboard color options to compliment your mission statement wall!
 Visit our interactive picture frame designer to test all of our options with your statements to see what looks best.
 If you’re struggling with matboard colors, consider using one of your brand’s colors, or mirror the colors of a nearby accent wall.

 Keep in mind that a little extra color, whether in your statement design, your matboard, or your frame, will increase the likelihood your statements get noticed.
 Also, paper versions taped to the wall tend to get damaged or overlooked (plus, they don’t look clean or professional), which is why we recommend you frame them.